-factasia’s recommendations are as follows:
+factasia’s recommendations for regulating vaping are as follows:

 Allow consumers to vape: allow the sale of nicotine and products that contain it, such as e-cigarettes (ECs), as a viable alternative to tobacco cigarettes in order to assure consumers of safety and quality without introducing costly or cumbersome limits on manufacturing.

 ECs should not be classed as medicines: even by WHO definitions, ECs are not medicines and should not be regulated as such.
 Medical regulation would favour tobacco companies entering the e-cigarette market as only they or multinational pharmaceutical corporations can afford such hefty costs.

 ECs should not be classed as poisons either: as nicotine concentrations used are not a significant hazard and cannot be compared to other chemicals present in the home, such as household cleaning products.

 Safety and quality: Enact regulations that assure consumers of safety and quality in terms of products and ingredients.